Arithmometer: Creating an

 The multiplier was removed, making the arithmometer a simple adding machine, but thanks to its moving carriage used as an indexed accumulator, it still allowed for easy multiplication and division under operator control.
 It was introduced in the UK at The Great Exhibition of 1851 and true industrial production started in 1851.

 Each machine was given a serial number and user manuals were printed.
 At first, Thomas differentiated machines by capacity and therefore gave the same serial number to machines of different capacities.
 This was corrected in 1863 and each machine was given its own unique serial number starting with a serial number of 500.

-The constant use of some of the machines exposed some minor design flaws like a weak carry mechanism, which was given an adequate fix in 1856, and an over rotation of the Leibniz cylinders when the crank handle is turned too fast, which was corrected by the addition of a Maltese cross.
+The constant use of some of the machines exposed some minor design flaws like a weak carry mechanism, which was given an adequate fix in 1856, and an over rotation of the Leibniz wheels when the crank handle is turned too fast, which was corrected by the addition of a Maltese cross.

 A patent covering all these innovations was filed in 1865.

 Because of its reliability and accuracy, government offices, banks, observatories and businesses all over the world started using the arithmometer in their day-to-day operations.
 Around 1872, for the first time in calculating machine history, the total number of machines manufactured passed the 1,000 mark.
 In 1880, twenty years before the competition, a mechanism to move the carriage automatically was patented and installed on some machines, but was not integrated into the production models.

 The golden age: 1887–1915

 Under the management of Louis Payen, and later his widow, many improvements were introduced, such as an incline mechanism, a removable top, cursors and result windows that were easier to read, and a faster re-zeroing mechanism.

 Many clone makers appeared during that period, mostly in Germany and the United Kingdom.
 Eventually twenty independent companies manufactured clones of the arithmometer.
 All these companies were based in Europe but sold their machines worldwide.

 The fundamental design stayed the same; and after 50 years at the top, the arithmometer lost its supremacy in the mechanical calculator industry.
-While in 1890, the arithmometer was still the most produced mechanical calculator in the world, ten years later, by 1900, four machines, the comptometer and Burroughs' adding machine in the USA, Odhner's Arithmometer in Russia, and Brunsviga in Germany had passed it in volume of machines manufactured.
+While in 1890 the arithmometer was still the most-produced mechanical calculator in the world, by 1900 four machines, the comptometer and Burroughs' adding machine in the USA, Odhner's Arithmometer in Russia, and Brunsviga in Germany had passed it in volume of machines manufactured.

 Production of the arithmometer stopped in 1915, during World War I.

 Alphonse Darras, who had bought the business in 1915, was unable to restart its manufacturing after the war because of the many shortages and a lack of qualified workers.